How to File an Appeal

-The information below, as well as the complete Appeals FAQ (available by clicking the red button below), provides sailors direction on how to file an appeal.
-Please read the information carefully before submitting an appeal.
-If you need assistance, email the Race Administration Director or call US Sailing at (401) 683-0800.
+Read the information carefully before submitting an appeal.
+If you need assistance, email the Race Administration Director or call US Sailing at 401-342-7900.

-The Racing Rules of Sailing provide for appeals as a mechanism to correct possible Protest Committee errors in interpreting the rules.
+The Racing Rules of Sailing provide for appeals as a mechanism to correct possible protest committee (PC) errors in interpreting the rules.
 The appeals process is covered in Appendix R of the rulebook, as well as rules 70 and 71.

 Only the PC’s decision or process may be appealed; its facts found may not be appealed.
 Decisions by an international jury may not be appealed.
 With the permission of US Sailing, some events may deny the right of appeal if it is essential to determine promptly the result of a race that will qualify a boat to compete in a later stage of an event or a subsequent event.

-For a full description of the appeals process, please read Appendix R in The Racing Rules of Sailing and download the Appeals FAQ below.
+For a full description of the appeals process, please read Appendix R in The Racing Rules of Sailing and download the Appeals FAQ.

 They are in Appendix R, Procedures for Appeals and Requests, in the US Sailing edition of The Racing Rules of Sailing.
 Rules 70 and 71 are also relevant.

-All appeals from events held in the U.S. are sent to: Race Administration Director, US Sailing, PO Box 1260, Portsmouth, RI 02871, or e-mailed to firstname.lastname@example.org.
+All appeals from events held in the United States are sent to: Race Administration Director, US Sailing, 1 Roger Williams University Way, Bristol, RI 02809, or emailed to firstname.lastname@example.org.

 If the appeal will be considered by the US Sailing Appeals Committee, there is a fee of $25 for US Sailing members and $75 for non-members.
-The US Sailing Appeals Committee considers appeals from decisions of association appeals committees and the Intercollegiate Sailing Association (ICSA) or the Interscholastic Sailing Association (ISSA) Appeals Committees, appeals from protest committee decisions involving rule 69, Allegations of Gross Misconduct, and from protest committee decisions made at US Sailing national championships.
+The US Sailing Appeals Committee considers appeals from decisions of association appeals committees and the Intercollegiate Sailing Association (ICSA) / Interscholastic Sailing Association (ISSA) Appeals Committee, appeals from protest committee decisions involving rule 69, Misconduct, and from protest committee decisions made at US Sailing national championships.

-All other appeals are considered by association appeals committees or the ICSA or ISSA Appeals Committees.
+All other appeals are considered by Association Appeals Committees or the ICSA – ISSA Appeals Committee.
 Those appeals committees will inform the appellant if they require a fee.

 If an appeal decision changes the scores of a race, is the race committee required to change the scores of the race and, when appropriate, a series?
 What if the prizes have been awarded?